Ch/ChE 9. Chemical Synthesis and Characterization for Chemical Engineering. 9 units (1-6-2). For course description, see Chemistry.

 ChE 101.
 Chemical Reaction Engineering.
 9 units (3-0-6); second term.
 Prerequisites: ChE 62 and ChE 63 ab, or instructor's permission.
 Elements of chemical kinetics and chemically reacting systems.
 Homogeneous and heterogeneous catalysis.
 Chemical reactor analysis.
-Instructor: Arnold.
+Instructor: Davis.

 ChE 103 abc.
 Transport Phenomena.
 9 units (3-0-6); first, second, third terms.
 Prerequisite: ACM 95/100 ab or concurrent registration, or instructor's permission.
 A rigorous development of the basic differential equations of conservation of momentum, energy, and mass in fluid systems.
 Solution of problems involving fluid flow, heat transfer, and mass transfer.
 Instructors: Kornfield, Shapiro, Flagan.

 ChE 105.
 Dynamics and Control of Chemical Systems.
 9 units (3-0-6); third term.
 Prerequisites: ACM 95 ab or concurrent registration, or instructor's permission.
 Analysis of linear dynamic systems.
 Feedback control.
 Stability of closed-loop control systems.
 Root locus, Frequency response, and Nyquist analysis.
 Feedforward, cascade, and multivariable control systems.
 Instructor: Seinfeld.